gustavohenrrique1414/titanic/README.md

 # Exploratory Data Analysis (EDA)

-The exploratory analysis revealed several important patterns:
+The exploratory analysis provided important insights about the structure of the data and the factors influencing survival.

-### Class Distribution
+## Dataset Balance

-The dataset is **moderately imbalanced**, with more passengers who did not survive.
+The dataset shows a **moderate class imbalance**, with a larger proportion of passengers who did not survive.

-### Survival by Gender
+This imbalance requires careful evaluation using metrics beyond simple accuracy.

+---

+## Gender Impact on Survival

-Gender is one of the strongest predictors:
+Gender is the **strongest predictor** of survival.

+Key observations:

-- **Women had a much higher survival rate**
+- Women had a **significantly higher survival rate**
+- Most male passengers did **not survive**
+- The survival policy during the disaster followed the well-known **"women and children first" principle**

+This makes `Sex` one of the most important features for classification.

+---

+## Passenger Class and Socioeconomic Status

+Passenger class (`Pclass`) shows a strong relationship with survival probability.

+Insights:

-- **Men had a significantly lower survival rate**
+- **1st class passengers had the highest survival rate**

-### Survival by Passenger Class
-Passengers in **1st class had the highest survival probability**, while **3rd class passengers had the lowest**.
+- **3rd class passengers had the lowest survival rate**
+- Higher class passengers likely had **better cabin locations and easier access to lifeboats**

+This suggests that **socioeconomic status played a major role** in survival outcomes.

+---

-### Age Distribution
+## Age Distribution

+The age distribution reveals that:

-Most passengers were between **20 and 40 years old**.
-Younger passengers had slightly higher survival rates.
+- Most passengers were between **20 and 40 years old**
+- Younger passengers had **slightly higher survival rates**
+- Children had relatively better survival chances compared to adults

+However, age alone is **not as strong a predictor** as gender or passenger class.

+---

-### Fare Distribution
+## Fare Distribution

+The `Fare` variable is highly skewed and reflects passenger class.

+Observations:

-Higher fares generally corresponded to **higher survival probability**, likely reflecting passenger class.
+- Higher fares correlate with **higher survival probability**

-### Missing Values
+- This variable indirectly captures **wealth and class hierarchy**
+- Extreme fare values suggest the presence of **outliers**

+Because of its skewness, transformations or scaling may improve model performance.

+---

+## Family Structure

+Family-related features (`SibSp` and `Parch`) provide additional insights:

+- Passengers traveling with **small families had higher survival rates**
+- Passengers traveling **alone often had lower survival probability**
+- Very large families tended to have **lower survival rates**

+This suggests that **family size influences evacuation dynamics**.

+---

+## Missing Data Analysis

 Missing values were primarily found in:

 - `Age`
 - `Embarked`

-These were handled using **imputation strategies** during preprocessing.
+- `Cabin` (very large amount of missing data)

+Handling strategy:

+- `Age` → median imputation
+- `Embarked` → most frequent category
+- `Cabin` → removed or transformed into derived features

+These preprocessing steps help maintain dataset consistency without introducing significant bias.

 ---

 # Data Preprocessing

+A preprocessing pipeline was created to ensure consistent transformations across models.

-The preprocessing pipeline included:
+Steps included:

-- Missing value imputation (`SimpleImputer`)
+- Missing value imputation
-- Numerical feature scaling (`StandardScaler`)
+- Feature scaling for numerical variables
-- Categorical encoding (`OneHotEncoder` / `OrdinalEncoder`)
+- Categorical encoding using one-hot encoding
-- Feature engineering (family size, categorical transformations)
+- Feature engineering

-A structured **pipeline approach** was used to ensure reproducibility.
+Pipeline components used:

+- `SimpleImputer`
+- `StandardScaler`
+- `OneHotEncoder`
+- `ColumnTransformer`

+This approach improves reproducibility and prevents data leakage.

 ---

 # Models Evaluated

-Several machine learning models were trained and compared:
+Multiple classification algorithms were tested and compared:

 - Logistic Regression
 - Random Forest
 - Gradient Boosting
 - Support Vector Machine (SVC)

-Models were evaluated using validation datasets and multiple performance metrics.
+Each model was trained and evaluated using validation datasets.

 ---

 # Model Performance

-The models were compared using:
+Models were evaluated using several metrics:

 - Accuracy
 - ROC-AUC
 - Confusion Matrix
 - ROC Curves

-### Key Observations

-- **SVC achieved the highest ROC-AUC score**
-- **Gradient Boosting performed consistently well**
-- **Random Forest showed signs of overfitting**, with very high training accuracy but lower validation performance
-- Logistic Regression provided a strong and interpretable baseline

-Approximate ROC-AUC scores:
+Approximate ROC-AUC results:

 | Model | ROC-AUC |
 |------|------|